 Despite the popularity of eugenist and selective-breeding ideologies that culminated in short-sighted memeticities such as the Aryan Morningstar League and the early middle 2nd century AT (22nd century c.e.)
 Lunar Eugenist Institute, it was actually the transhumanist and libertarian biohackers that gave rise to Homo superior.
 But this was only because of the enormous biotech revolution taking place at that time.

 The Early Days The middle first century AT (first decades of the 21st century c.e.) saw developments in genomics equal to the computer and information revolution of the early 1st century (last decades of the 20th century c.e.).
 The original application, in the 40's AT (2010's c.e.) was in identifying and removing those genes responsible for congenital disease.
 But beginning in the years 46-51 AT (2015-2020 c.e.) developments in genomics and genetic engineering allowed parents to actively select specific genes for their unborn children, in the hope of improving their physical attractiveness, athletic, intellectual, and/or creative abilities, longevity, and resistance to diseases, stirring up a hornet's nest of moral and legal issues.
-While most genes were considered "public domain", and only a fee for the the splicing was charged, already genomic megacorporations like Celeron began selling the rights to specialty genes.
+While most genes were considered "public domain", and only a fee for the splicing was charged, already genomic megacorporations like Celeron began selling the rights to specialty genes.

-By the 2030s c.e. genetic modification of humans were becoming increasingly accepted, although there was a vocal minority opposed to such acts of "playing God".
+By the 60's AT (2030's c.e.) genetic modification of humans were becoming increasingly accepted, although there was a vocal minority opposed to such acts of "playing God".
 Germline modifications continued, although their legality has been uncertain.
-A generation of superbabies were growing up into child entrepreneurs are forcing big changes to business and employment law and practices, as well as rules relating to legal maturity and asset ownership.
+A generation of superbabies were growing up into child entrepreneurs, forcing big changes to business and employment law and practices, as well as rules relating to legal maturity and asset ownership.